 Much Ado About Nothing is the most frequently performed Shakespearian comedy in modern times.
 The play is romantically funny, in that love between Hero and Claudio is laughable, as they never even get a single chance to communicate on-stage until they get married.

 Their relationship lacks development and depth.
 They end up merely as caricatures, exemplifying what people face in life when their relationships are internally weak.
-Love between Benedick and Beatrice is amusing, as initially their communications are very sparky, and they hate each other.
+The love between Benedick and Beatrice is amusing, as initially, their communications are very sparky, and they hate each other.
 However, they all of sudden make up, and start loving each other.

 Example #2: Oedipus Rex (By Sophocles)